Salvation Army official: Theft of toys no victory for Grinch | WTOP News

 FARMINGTON, N.M.
-(AP) — Farmington-area residents of northern New Mexico donated gifts and money after somebody stole a Salvation Army van loaded with $6,000 worth of toys for children, a Salvation Army official said Saturday.
+(AP) — Farmington-area residents of northern New Mexico donated gifts and money after somebody stole a Salvation Army van loaded with $6,000 worth of toys for children, an official with the organization said Saturday.

 “The Grinch will not have this victory,” Salvation Army Lt.
 Christopher Rockwell told The Associated Press.